berrylium0078/berrylium0078.github.io/README.md

 # blog-starter

-This repository stores configuration and source files for my Hexo blog.
+This repository contains the configuration and source files for my Hexo blog.

 ## Features

-This blog uses the Hexo theme *Butterfly*, with the addition of *hexo-theme-pandoc* for extended Markdown syntax support and *hexo-filter-mathjax* for server-side rendering of mathematical formulas.
+This blog uses the Hexo theme *Butterfly*, with the addition of *hexo-renderer-pandoc* for extended Markdown syntax support and *hexo-filter-mathjax* for server-side rendering of mathematical formulas.

+Additional features include:
+- A single-repository Github Pages deployment workflow, eliminating the need to manually generate static files.
-- The default font for code blocks is *Fira Code*, a font supports ligature.
+- Code blocks use the *Fira Code* font, which supports ligatures.
-  - To customize, you need to edit `font.code_font_family` and inject the CSS copied from Google Fonts.
-- Code blocks use the Catppuccin Latte / Mocha color schemes for day and night modes, respectively.
+- Catppuccin Latte and Mocha color schemes for code blocks in light and dark modes, respectively.

-  - Refer to `source/self/catppuccin-latte-mocha.css` and the tutorial [Customize code coloring](https://butterfly.js.org/en/posts/customize-code-coloring/).
-- There is a single-repository Github Pages Deployment Workflow, relieving you from the burden of static file generation.
+Fixes and enhancements:
+- Added scroll margin for equation tags inside math blocks.
+- Auto-generated anchor links for section titles, via Pandoc Lua filter.

 ## Quick Start